qiancao/hskl/README.md

 ## Installation

-The package can be installed from `pip`:
+The package can be installed using `pip`:

 `pip install hskl`